ProductOfAmerica/CSCI-240_Final/README.md

     - Do this by keeping a table of model items, keyed by name.
 When you read a line of input specifying, say, Cow, look the model item up in the table, and clone it, per the Prototype pattern.
 This is a bit elaborate when all you're reading and creating are `Bricks`, but you'll find this design very helpful when you move to reading patterns in the Silver version.

 - **Task 4: Implement iterator for Brick and CompositeBody**
-    - The supplied `CodeWorlds.main` function must work without alteration.
+    - The supplied `CodeWorld.main` function must work without alteration.
 You'll need to implement `iterator` for `CompositeBody` in order for the loop in that main function to work.
 This is a slightly complex task, and will require an inner class of `CompositeBody`.
 But, per usual for this version, assume the only children of a `CompositeBody` are `Bricks`.
     - Once you have tasks 1 - 4 complete, check that your application works like the CodeWorldsV2 version in the lectures, and in the Jar supplied with the project, again assuming no patterns in the input file.